-8. If you are in doubt – we recommend that discuss this with an accountant.
+8. If you are in doubt – we recommend that you discuss this with an accountant.
 We can refer you to an excellent, cost effective accountant if you wish.
-Email us for a referral on email@example.com.
+Email us for a referral on firstname.lastname@example.org.

 Investment Income Taxation (more detailed information).

 The taxation of investment income rules changed from the 2008 income year.
 These changes were designed to smooth out several existing anomalies, but are quite complex.
 The following provides a summary:

 The new rules apply principally to international equities.
 These investments will be subject to a new Fair Dividend Rate (FDR) tax calculation, unless they qualify for the following exemptions/exclusions: